samuel-jimenez/GramEditor/docs/src/languages/sql.md

 }
 ```

-When using a `.sql-formatter.json` file you can use a more simplified set of Zed settings since the language need not be specified inline:
+When using a `.sql-formatter.json` file you can use a more simplified set of Tehanu settings since the language need not be specified inline:

 ```json [settings]
   "languages": {